 Please do not send homemade birthday treats to share with the class.
 Marion County Health Department prohibits us from distributing home baked items.
-Please contact your child's teacher at least 24 hours in advance to set up a birthday distribution of treats.
+You must contact your child's teacher at least 24 hours in advance to set up a birthday distribution of treats.
+We will only allow individual, prepackaged items at this time (ding dongs, fruit snacks, etc.).
+NO cupcakes.